 After the two timeline of August (Part I and Part II), it’s time to publish the corresponding statistics.

 August has been a month with two faces, with a first half quite lazy, and a tail of events in the second half.
 In any case, all in all I have collected 80 events, which seem quite few compared to the 130 of July.Read more

 Here we go with the second timeline of August covering the main cyber attacks occurred between August 16th and August 31st.
 A timeline apparently indicating that the malicious actors decided to end their summer break quite soon, as the number of recorded events is considerable higher that the first timeline.Read more

-It’s finally time to publish the timeline of the main cyber attacks occurred in the second half of May.
+I am trying to catch up with the delayed timelines, so I am happy to publish the first timeline of August, covering the main cyber attacks occurred in the first half of this month.

 Well, it looks like the cyber criminals decided to take same days off, since the number of events collected in this fortnight is sensibly smaller than the second half of July (31 vs. 81).Read more